 • 1 pound (454 grams) Roma tomatoes, cut into quarters

-• ½ onion, cut into large pieces
+• ½ medium yellow onion, peeled and cut into large pieces

 • 1 jalapeño pepper